 A downside is ceramic tile's texture.
 It can be quite slippery when wet.
 If you want to use this tile as bathroom or powder room flooring, you can treat the tiles with a chemical traction enhancer to give them more grip.

 Depending on the scope, a bathroom remodel could take anywhere from six weeks to three months.
 While the process is complex, you can trust Denny + Gardner to guide you through it from beginning to end.
-We can help you design the project, file permits, order materials and complete the construction.
+We can help you design the project, file permits, order materials, and complete the construction, making sure you have the most modern and up-to-date bathroom possible!
 Get in touch today to get your project underway!